thunderholt/webgl-fps/README.md

 # wegl-fps
-A simple first person shooter, built in WebGL.
+This is my attempt to build a rundimentary first person shooter in WebGL.
+It's very much a work in progress, so don't judge me!